ssvlabs/gitbook-docs/docs/developers/quickstart.md

     Alternatively, you can do it using [The Graph UI](https://thegraph.com/explorer/subgraphs/F4AU5vPCuKfHvnLsusibxJEiTN7ELCoYTvnzg3YHGYbh?view=Query&chain=arbitrum-one).

     An example of how Hoodi Subgraph can fetch the operator data is below.
-You will need to adjust `operatorIDs` and replace `YOUR_API_KEY`.
+The code snippet considers you have environment variables (`SUBGRAPH_API_KEY` and `OPERATOR_IDS`) in an `.env` file:
     ```json
-        const operatorIDs = ["1", "2", "3", "4"]
+    const operatorIDs = process.env.OPERATOR_IDS
     const url = "https://gateway.thegraph.com/api/subgraphs/id/F4AU5vPCuKfHvnLsusibxJEiTN7ELCoYTvnzg3YHGYbh";
     const query = `
     query ValidatorData($operatorIDs: [Bytes!]) {